Local Group: “Orion Arm”

 Laid to rest (in either the Eastern or Western Ocean)

 My dearest friends, sisters, brothers, and comrades:

-Allow me to illuminate the stanzas I wish you all to help me tackle in a poetic fashion.
+Allow me to illuminate the stanzas I wish you all to help me tackle poetically.
 I feel that the gift of finding meaning and beauty in the laconic and passionate craft of poetry is honestly beyond my scope of expression.
 I once expressed to you all that poetry and lyricism is the hardest and most challenging form of writing.
-One must crystallize the minutia of our experiences into small fragments and rhythmic prases with great meaning.
+One must crystallize the minutia of our experiences into small fragments and rhythmic phrases with great meaning.

 I am asking, wholeheartedly, that the words you help “us” craft be of a meaning superior to any musical theme, counterpoint, or composition that I endeavor.
 I wish to accompany these X concepts with music.